actionml/universal-recommender/README.md

  - When sending events through the SDK, REST API, or importing it is required that all usage/preference events are named in the engine.json and **there must be data for the first named event** otherwise there will be **no model created** and errors will occur during traing.
  - When sending usage events it is required that the entityType is "user" and targetEntityType is "item".
 The type of the item is inferred from the event names, which must be one of the eventNames in the engine.json.
- - **Elasticsearch**: The UR **requires Eleasticsearch** since it performs the last step in the algorithm and also serves recommendations.
-It will contain the model created at `pio train` time.
+ - **Elasticsearch**: The UR **requires Eleasticsearch** since it performs the last step in the algorithm.
+It will store the model created at `pio train` time.
-- **EventStore**: The UR only supports Hbase + Elasticsearch.
-And requires that there be a localhost Elasticsearch instance running at all times.
-Using Postgres, MySQL, and other stores is not currently supported.
-This restriction will be removed in PIO v0.9.5 but Elasticsearch will still be required but you will be able to replace Hbase with Postgres, MySQL, or other JDBC Database.
+ - **EventStore**: The EventServer may use another DB than HBase but has been most heavilty tested with HBase.

 ##What is a Universal Recommender